 The next complaint Pet Partners bring up pertains to Big Cat Rescue's supporters cheating by voting multiple times a day and instructing others to do so as well.

 While we agree that Big Cat Rescue isn't responsible for their fans going out of their way to break the rules despite their fans plainly stating their intentions on Big Cat Rescue's Facebook page (whatever right?), we can't help but to question why Pet Partners didn't ask the participating organizations to make a post telling their followers about the rule to only vote once.
 While many people knew about that rule many others did not.
-Perhaps Pet Partners will make changes in the voting process for the next contest, if there is one.

 Pet Partners then brings up some of the accusations people made against Big Cat Rescue and how they are not deserving of the awards due to the many untold atrocities they have committed over the years.
 We knew things would go downhill from here when Pet Partners said they had spoken to Big Cat Rescue about the allegations.